frankkilcommins/SwaggerHub-Portal-Management/README.md

 ### Table of Contents Conventions

 The table of contents is completely driven by the `manifest.json` file contained within each Product folder.
+The specified manifest file MUST validate against [mainfest.schema.json](./schemas/manifest.schema.json).

 A sample manifest is as follows: